stormpath/stormpath-cli/README.md

     stormpath create account -e user@email.com --username=dvader --given-name=Anakin --surname=Skywalker

 Both wil result in the same thing.
 Identifier flags such as `-e` still require the the dash.

+#### Creating Account Store Mappings

+When creating an application it's possible to create the default account store using the `-R` or `--create-directory` flag.
+However one might wish to be able to add additional groups or directories to an application.

+First set the context to the desired application using the set command:

+    stormpath set application -n "MyApplication"

+Then when the context is set (note: you can check the current context using the `stormpath context` command) it's possible to create a new account store mapping like so:

+    stormpath create mapping "href_to_desired_directory_or_group" --is-default-account-store true

+To list the mappings for the current application use the command below:

+    stormpath list mappings

+To update an account store mapping use the update command:

+    stormpath update mapping "href_for_desired_mapping" --is-default-group-store true

 # Copyright & Licensing